 It can pretty much be the same as the more expensive models, but the fancy things I don’t use anymore are cut away.
 The Polar M430 is for those who run and focus on that.
 It has a GPS tracker and a wrist-based heart rate monitor.
 But anyway, it’s still my personal fitness and running trainer who helps me get in shape.
 The Polar M430 monitors my activity 24 hours a day from jogging to training, sleeping, or even walking and provides a basic overview of my shape and improvement.

 You get good value for the money and a good and durable watch.
 The watch lasts for about 5 days of use with continuous heart rate monitoring and daily training sessions, which is okay.
 You can also receive messages when you have been inactive too long.
 So, I use this sports watch mostly when I run on the treadmill in the training center.
 With its 55 grams, the watch is a little heavier than the Polar Vantage V, but that’s not something that matters much.
 The screen is large enough, while the resolution is on the low side.

-This blog was about my 2 personal Top Watches – For Marathon Training.
-If you want a broader overview of Sport Watches to choose a personal favorite that fits your specific needs, you can check my other “Best Sport Watches to Marathon Training” review here.
+This blog was about the best Watches – For Marathon Training.
+If you want a broader overview of Sport Watches to choose a personal favorite that fits your specific needs, you can check my other “Best Sport Watches for Marathon Training” review here.